Erfurt: Prehistory and antiquity

-To the west of Erfurt in Frienstedt existed, in the AD era, a big Germanic village, which was found during the construction of a highway.
-Where they also discovered the oldest Germanic word ever discovered in Central Germany written in runic script was found on a comb from a sacrificial shaft the word: "kaba".
-From Roman Times, however, they found 200 coins dating back to the third century, plus 150 Roman ceramic fragments and more than 200 fibulae.
-Also 11 inhumation graves of the Haßleben-Leuna group, which is an archeological cultural group.
+To the west of Erfurt in Frienstedt, a large Germanic village, which was found during the construction of a highway, where the oldest Germanic word ever discovered in Central Germany was found written in runic script on a comb from a sacrificial shaft.
+From the Roman era, 200 coins dating back to the third century were found, plus 150 Roman ceramic fragments and more than 200 fibulae.
+11 inhumation graves of the Haßleben-Leuna group were also discovered.

 The Melchendorf dig in the southern city part showed a settlement from the Neolithic period.
 (Note: As with the case of an anthropomorhic figurine excavated in Erfurt, some researchers including Olaf Höckmann indicated those were intentionally broken, since Neolithic figurines in human figure were found in fragment in high ratio among excavations in central Europe.)
-The Thuringii inhabited the Erfurt area in c.
+The Thuringi inhabited the Erfurt area in c.
 480 and gave their name to Thuringia in c.
 500.